 it’s kind of blocking my terminal right here right?

-You know if I was doing something else and I started doing the service deploy it’s doing this in the foreground you know.
+If I was doing something else and I started doing the service deploy it’s doing this in the foreground you know.
 I have to actually wait for this service deployment to finish and obviously I could background this task with Control-Z or I can just open another terminal.

 But it makes me think: “Okay maybe this Copilot service deployment isn’t something that